coloursofnoise/Resources/Audio:-How-Tos.md

 8. Make your music loop:

-    - Right click the black logic track above your audio track, and select "Add Loop Region".
+    - Switch back to the Timeline tab, then right click the black logic track above your audio track, and select "Add Loop Region".
     ![](https://cdn.discordapp.com/attachments/445236692136230943/714577912963268698/unknown.png)

     - Extend the loop region to however you see fit.